Genomic Next-Token Predictors are In-Context Learners: Related Work and Broader Context

 \textbf{Are there instances of emergent ICL in other non-linguistic modalities?} While transformers have been extended to many modalities beyond language, genuine cases of \textit{emergent} ICL arising purely from large-scale pretraining remain rare.
 In neuro-signal modeling, for instance, EEG-GPT~\citep{kim2024eeg} is trained with explicit in-context demonstrations, making it an instance of \textit{Meta-ICL} rather than emergent adaptation.
 Similarly, multimodal models such as Flamingo~\citep{alayrac2022flamingo}, BLIP/BLIP-2~\citep{li2022blip,li2023blip2}, and Emu~\citep{sun2023generative,sun2024generative} exhibit in-context behavior only because they are \textit{explicitly trained} to process demonstration patterns -- again, meta-learned rather than emergent.
+Another example of non-linguistic ICL is Chronos 2 -- a timeseries model trained to perform in-context learning through cross-batch learning, where the model’s performance can be improved by learning from multiple time series provided in-context.
+However, Chronos 2 is trained using exclusively synthetic data designed to elicit cross batch learning and ICL, which firmly places it in the Meta-ICL regime \citep{ansari2025chronos2}.
 To our knowledge, the only claimed instance of emergent ICL outside language is in vision: ~\citet{bai2024sequential} show that transformers pretrained on natural visual sequences can infer analogical and compositional tasks without explicit supervision.
 The weakness of this result is that their ICL prompts consist of long sequences of contiguous frames~\citep[Fig 10]{bai2024sequential}, which effectively reduces the task to next-frame prediction, rather than true ICL that requires inferring compositions of multiple demonstrations.

 [2]{$#1 _ #2$}